SAMtoBAM/pggb_starship_pipeline/README.md

 awk 'BEGIN{FS=" "}{if(!/>/){print toupper($0)}else{print $1}}'  ../${input}  | awk -F "." '{if($1 ~ ">") {print ">"$2} else {print}}' | awk -F "_" '{if($1 ~ ">") {print $1}else {print}}' | awk '{if(NR == 1) {strain=$1 ; count=1; print $1":HTR"count} else if($1 ~ ">" && strain==$1){count++ ; print $1":HTR"count} else if($1 ~ ">" && strain!=$1) {$1 ~ ">" && strain=$1 ; count=1; print $1":HTR"count} else {print}}' > ${fastafile}
 ##annotate with braker first to find genes
-##need to modify the prot_seq path to the protein database downloaded earier
+##need to modify the prot_seq path to the protein database downloaded earlier
 ##need to modify the AUGUSTUS_CONFIG_PATH and the AUGUSTUS_SCRIPTS_PATH paths to the conda env set up for braker (I was using miniconda3)
 ##need to modify the GENEMARK_PATH and the PROTHINT_PATH paths to the genemark folder downloaded earlier
 ##then run
 braker.pl --fungus --gff3 --genome=${fastafile} --prot_seq=/PATH/fungi_odb10/refseq_db.fa --epmode --workingdir=braker_output.${strain}.fungi_odb10 --AUGUSTUS_CONFIG_PATH=/PATH/miniconda3/envs/braker/config/ --AUGUSTUS_SCRIPTS_PATH=/PATH/miniconda3/envs/braker/bin/ --GENEMARK_PATH=/PATH/gmes_linux_64_4/ --PROTHINT_PATH=/PATH/gmes_linux_64_4/ProtHint/bin/ --cores=${threads}

+##Now we should have predicted genes from braker
 ##first need to slightly modify the braker output to remove stars placed at the end of the predicted proteins in order to be used by interproscan inside funannotate below
 cat braker_output.${strain}.fungi_odb10/augustus.hints.aa | sed 's/\*//g' > braker_output.${strain}.fungi_odb10/augustus.hints.star_mod.aa

-##we can actually fully annotate the genes with protein domains and eggnog annotations using funannotate
+##we can actually fully and functionally annotate the genes with protein domains and eggnog annotations using funannotate
 ##to install funannotate, I did the following
 ##for this an environement with funannotate was created
 #mamba create -n funannotate -c bioconda -c conda-forge funannotate eggnog-mapper